In this guide

 The single most important thing you can do in a coaching relationship is show up to check-ins with real numbers — not a narrative.

-Your coach does not need to know that you "did pretty well this week" or that you "had some work stuff going on."
+Your coach does not need to know that you “ate pretty well” or that you “mostly followed the program.”
 He needs your weight trend across the week, your actual calorie log, your training performance numbers, and how you felt under load.
 Those four inputs tell him whether the program is working, whether your intake is accurate, and what to adjust.

 A vague check-in produces a vague adjustment.
 A coach who does not know what you actually ate cannot tell you why the scale did not move.
 Be specific.
 If you tracked four out of seven days, say so — do not average it and present clean numbers.
 An honest incomplete data set is more useful than a polished incomplete one.